 Run the protocol "Calibration Step #9: Leaf Thickness Gauge".
 Use the thickness Calibration Cards shipped with your Instrument as instructed.

 Click “Save to Instrument”.

 The Device should now be calibrated for Small Leaf Measurements.
-Please use the protocol “Photosynthesis RIDES new SPAD DMK” for measurements with the Small Leaf Mask.
+Please use the protocols “Photosynthesis RIDES or Photosynthesis RIDES 2.0" for measurements with the Small Leaf Mask.

 *We are developing a set of masks that should be stably inserted, but for the present, we recommend taping the mask to the device so that it does not move between measurements.